Back to Top

 Once logged in, select Create a New Application and choose Registered Nursing Program application.

 You must provide your MyAACC username and AACC ID number in order to complete the application.
-Directions on how to access your AACC ID number and username is available on our Password Management page
+Directions on how to access your AACC ID number and username are available on our Password Management page

 After you submit your RN application, log back into the portal and go to My Account to view the Action Required alert.
 Click View and you will see which supplemental item(s) you will need to upload.